"What are birth control pills and how do they work?

 Bottles of 100 ............................
 NDC 0078-0510-05

 XR Tablets 200 mg - round, pink, coated (imprinted T on one side and 200 mg on the other), release portal on one side

 Bottles of 100 .............................
 NDC 0078-0511-05

 XR Tablets 400 mg - round, brown, coated (imprinted T on one side and 400 mg on the other), release portal on one side

 Store at controlled room temperature 15°C-30°C (59°F-86°F).
 Protect from moisture.

 Suspension 100 mg/5 mL (teaspoon) – yellow-orange, citrus-vanilla flavored

 Shake well before using.

 Do not store above 30°C (86°F).
 Dispense in tight, light-resistant container (USP).

-Distributed by: Novartis Pharmaceuticals Corporation., East Hanover, New Jersey 07936.
-Revised: Nov 2012
+Distributed by: Novartis Pharmaceuticals Corporation East Hanover, New Jersey 07936.
+January 2014